 As you can see, this user runs Mistplay on an idle device and has earned $80 across two different accounts.

-If you’re looking to take your free Starbucks quest to the next level, I’d recommend trying out Mistplay in your spare time or in idle-mode like this Redditor!
+If you’re looking to take your free Starbucks quest to the next level, I’d recommend Mistplay in your spare time or in idle-mode like this Redditor!

 Related Reading – Mistplay App Review.